-- Fear of being embarrassed about having to tell someone about their problems.
+- Fear of being embarrassed about talking to anyone about their problems.

 - Concerns about the cost.

-- They feel hurt and angry and have difficulty listening to much of anything from their spouse.
+- They feel hurt and angry and have difficulty talking to or listening to their spouse.

 - Thinking; “It probably wouldn’t do us any good anyway.”

-- They don’t think their marriage is that bad
+- They may think their marriage is not that bad.

-- They think that their spouse is the one who needs help.
+- They may consider that you;re the one who needs help.

 - We went to marriage counseling before and it didn’t work.

 First, set up a time to talk.
 Tell your spouse that you want to talk about something important regarding your marriage.
 Then ask when might be a good time to talk for 10-15 minutes.
 If now is not a good time for them and if he/she doesn’t suggest a time, then you suggest a time.
 Suggest it in a casual way, for example: “I’d like to sit down for a few minutes and talk about something that might be helpful for us.”
 Suggest a time, for example, “how about tonight after we get the kids to bed”, etc. This may help them to not feel so anxious about what you want to talk about.